an-thony350/s3-system-shell/README.md

 ## Overview

 This shell implements basic commands, and also allows for extended features and complpex command lines used in a bash shell.
-Including tasks such as batched commands, pipelining, and redirection, further enhacncements have been imoplemented including:
+Including tasks such as batched commands, pipelining, and redirection, further enhacncements have been implemented including:
 - Subshells and nested subshells
 - Globbing
 - Command history
 - Job handling

 This shell has been formed using the following files:
-- A c++ file `s3main.c` acting as a main for the s3.c file
+- A C++ file `s3main.c` acting as a main for the s3.c file
-- A c++ file `s3.c` implementing all the functions definined in the header file
+- A C++ file `s3.c` implementing all the functions definined in the header file
 - A header file `s3.h` defining all functions, libraries and constants
 - A shell file `start.sh` has been used to allow for instant execution of the shell.